RidleyB/sen/content/_races/plasmoid.md

 ---
 title: Plasmoid
+world: plibt
 ---

+**Home-World:** {{ page.world | capitalize }}

-Plasmoids, mysterious and rare, hail from the alien world of Plibt.
-Their recent arrival in Sen has sparked curiosity and intrigue, as their fluid forms and enigmatic nature are unlike anything seen before.
+**Description:** Plasmoids, mysterious and rare, hail from the alien world of Plibt, a place of fluid forms and ever-changing landscapes.
+Their society is built around the Ebbian Communion, a belief in a collective consciousness that connects all Plasmoids.
+They arrived in Sen seeking to learn about other cultures and share their unique perspective on existence.
+In Sen, Plasmoids are a source of fascination and intrigue, valued for their adaptability, unique abilities, and deep philosophical insights.

 <!--more-->